 The power method is a classical algorithm to extract the leading eigenvalue of a matrix.
 Its variants and modern versions appear in many applications and areas of science and engineering.
 When the eigenvalue we wish to recover is not the largest in magnitude, we can use the inverse power method technique and search for the largest eigenvalue of $(A-\alpha I)^{-1}$ where $\alpha$ is a value close to the required eigenvalue, see, e.g.,~\cite{saad2011numerical}.
-Nevertheless, when the spectrum is unknown, and we wish to preserve or manipulate only a subset of the eigenvalues, we need to reveal it extensively.
-Such direct methods may be costly and, in general, do not scale well.
+Nevertheless, when the spectrum is unknown, and we wish to preserve or manipulate only a subset of the eigenvalues, we need to search for it extensively.
+Such direct methods may be costly in terms of computational efforts and generally do not scale well.
 An alternative approach is to filter the spectrum implicitly by lifting it using a matrix function.
-This ideal was used for spectrum slicing, see, e.g.,~\cite{benner2013computing, li2019eigenvalues}, but can be applied for various broad areas of applications such as improving covariance estimation via shrinkage~\cite{ledoit2020analytical} or optimizing risk factors in financial portfolios~\cite{bouchaud2009financial}, just to name a few.
+This idea was used for spectrum slicing, see, e.g.,~\cite{benner2013computing, li2019eigenvalues}, but can be applied for various broad areas of applications such as improving covariance estimation via shrinkage~\cite{ledoit2020analytical} or optimizing risk factors in financial portfolios~\cite{bouchaud2009financial}, to name a few.

 In the next example, we assume that the eigenvalues of a given matrix are real and bounded in absolute value by $1$.
-The goal is to retain only the eigenvalues at a certain subsegment of $[-1,1]$.
-In this example, we choose the segment around $0.4$ at radius $0.15$, that is $[0.25 , 0.55]$.
-For this task, the ideal filter to be applied on the spectrum is $H(x) = x(h(x-0.25)-h(x-0.55))$ where $h(x)$ is the Heaviside step function.
-However, this function is not even continuous and so we use a smoother version of it,
+The goal is to retain only the eigenvalues in a certain subsegment of $[-1,1]$.
+In this example, we choose a segment around $0.4$ at radius $0.15$, that is, $[0.25, 0.55]$.
+In this case, the ideal filter to be applied on the spectrum is $H(x) = x(h(x-0.25)-h(x-0.55))$ where $h(x)$ is the Heaviside step function.
+However, this function is not continuous, and so we use a smoother version of it,

 Here, $\operatorname{erf}$ is the Gauss error function, $c = 0.4$ is the center of the segment, R = 0.2 is the width (radius), and $r = 0.05$ determines the rise rate from zero.
 This function is continuous with a single jump discontinuity at the first derivative (due to the absolute value).
 The function, the particular segment where we want the eigenvalues to be preserved, and the ideal filter described above are presented in Figure~\ref{fig:filter_func}.